 Regardless of whether you intend on having visitors stay overnight during the holidays, you will at least want your common rooms looking their best.
 The holiday period is a chance to catch up with old friends and family you haven’t seen in a while, so repainting your common rooms will provide a bright and vibrant atmosphere in your home.

-Rooms such as the kitchen, living room, bathrooms and even outdoor living spaces should be your first areas of focus.
+Rooms such as the kitchen, living room, bathrooms, and even outdoor living spaces should be your first areas of focus.
 Consider how much time you and your guests are likely to spend in each room and plan your painting accordingly.
 For instance, you may want to pay particular attention to larger living spaces as those rooms are where most people will gather when you are receiving guests over the holidays.

 Repaint for the Season

 Seasonal painting is popular in interior décor for a reason.
 Nothing makes homeowners embrace the holiday season more than an appropriate color scheme.
 Your home will feel more welcoming if you repaint for the season.
-Bright vibrant colors that match your planned holiday decorations mean you can create the ambience you want for your guests.
+Bright vibrant colors that match your planned holiday decorations mean you can create the ambiance you want for your guests.

-The compliments you will receive from your holiday visitors will more than make up for the work you put into your repainting project.
+The compliments you will receive from your holiday visitors will more than makeup for the work you put into your repainting project.
 When painting for the season, you also have the option of making small changes, such as embellishing centerpieces, like your cabinets or mantelpieces, to create contrasting colors that reflect the holiday season.
 Once the holidays are over, it is easier to repaint these features to a more neutral color scheme.

 Choosing Your Color Scheme